emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

             print("")
 ```

-We also modify our program to include `Address` as done below
+We also modify our program to include `Address` as done below;

 ```python
 import Manager, Secretary, SalesPerson, FactoryWorker, TemporarySecretary